Skip to main content

 SSL certificates

-1. Pip (the Python package manager) has introduced a feature (truststore) to use the system certificate store for Python versions >= 3.10.
-VIKTOR uses this feature automatically when you use a Python version that supports it.
-Therefore, the easiest solution is use a supported Python version if you run into any SSL errors while installing apps.
-The solution depends on the selected isolation mode:
+Pip (the Python package manager) has introduced the truststore feature to use the system certificate store for Python versions 3.10 and higher.
+The VIKTOR CLI uses this feature automatically when you use a Python version that supports it.
+Therefore, the easiest solution is to use Python 3.10 or higher which can be configured depending on the selected isolation mode: